SMART-MARKERTING/mykoal/replit.md

 - June 27, 2025.
 Fixed extra payment input field zero display issue, removed trusted license section, updated phone to 623-280-8351, created SEO-optimized blog pages with proper "Read More" navigation
 - June 27, 2025.
 Added "Get Quote" buttons to all lending solutions that link directly to contact form for lead capture
 - June 27, 2025.
 Updated experience from "15 years" to "20+ combined team experience years" in about section
+- June 27, 2025.
+Fixed all quote buttons on dedicated landing pages to properly redirect to main contact form instead of broken scroll functionality

 ## User Preferences
 Preferred communication style: Simple, everyday language.